Best Auto-Apply Tools in 2026: Honest Comparison

 3. Simplify Copilot - Good Features, Painful Pricing

 Simplify is a capable tool that is held back by two things: its price and its technical stability.
-The premium tier costs $20 per week.
-That is $80 per month if you are on a sustained job search.
-For context, AI Applyd's Pro plan is $29/mo and includes more features.
+The premium tier costs $80/mo ($20/week) on sustained job search.
+For context, AI Applyd's Hired in 30 plan is $39/mo and includes more features.

 The browser extension is Chrome-only and has reported issues crashing Firefox entirely.
 The auto-fill for screening questions tends to produce generic, open-ended answers that do not reference your actual experience.
 If the job asks "Why do you want to work here?"
 Simplify gives the same bland template regardless of the company.